wangyufan216/starter-hugo-research-group/content/publication/2015-determination-posterior-boundary/index.md

 ---
-title: 'Determination of the posterior boundary of Wernicke's area based on multimodal connectivity profiles'
+title: 'Determination of the posterior boundary of Wernicke area based on multimodal connectivity profiles'
 authors:
   - Jiaojian Wang
   - admin